raihan5802/Waste-Petrol-Detection-Segmentation/README.md

 ### Authority Portal
 - `authority_website1/`
-  - `app.py`: Flask application handling routes and business logic.
+  - `app.py`: Flask application handling routes and business logic for managing and visualizing complaints.
   - `templates/`
     - `index.html`: Dashboard for managing complaints.
     - `heatmap.html`: Displays a heatmap of complaints.
   - `static/`: Contains static assets like images and stylesheets.

+### Server Backend
 - `server1/`
   - `app.py`: Backend Flask application for handling complaint submissions and resolution.
   - `requirements.txt`: Lists the Python dependencies for the backend.